close Business Finance Invest Bullets Most Viewed

 What is Asset Under Management?

 Assets under management are one of the key parameters considered while evaluating a fund house.
-Normally, higher investment inflows and higher AUM is considered a positive indicator of quality and fund management experience.
+Normally, higher investment inflows and higher AUM are considered positive indicators of quality and fund management experience.

 Assets under management are not a constant value but fluctuate daily based on the fund inflows and outflows from the investors into the fund or portfolio.
 It also varies based on the prices of the underlying assets in the asset management pool.